-Municipality has undertaken public participation between the months of November to December 2022 and May 2023.
-The objective was to engage communities on the draft budget and needs to be funded in the 2023/24 financial year.
+Municipality has undertaken public participation between the months of November to December 2022.
+The objective was to engage communities on the draft budget and Needs to be funded in the 2020 financial year.

-Mogale City LM community was afforded an opportunity to provide inputs in the following areas.
+Mogale City community was still afforded an opportunity to provide inputs on the process during Public Participation platforms.